 During the 2019/20 season, Glynis Leyshon directed her 30th production with Pacific Opera Victoria – Puccini’s Il trittico.
-Glynis is also the dramaturg and director for the new opera The Flight of the Hummingbird, which premieres in 2020 and tours to schools and community venues in British Columbia before becoming a filmed, online resource for schools due to COVID-19.
+Glynis was the dramaturg and director for the new opera The Flight of the Hummingbird, which premiered in 2020 and toured to schools and community venues in British Columbia before becoming a filmed, online resource for schools due to COVID-19.
 In 2021, Glynis directed filmed adaptations of Lee Hoiby’s The Italian Lesson and Bon Appétit! for Pacific Opera Victoria.
 She will be returning as director for live performances of the two chamber operas in March 2022.

 Glynis Leyshon’s long and creatively fulfilling relationship with Pacific Opera Victoria began with The Barber of Seville in 1980 – her opera directing debut.
 She returned to direct The Abduction from the Seraglio (1981); Die Fledermaus (1982); Amahl and the Night Visitors (1983); The Merry Widow (1984 and 1993); La Bohème (1986); Lucia di Lammermoor (1987); The Pirates of Penzance (1990); Madama Butterfly (1991); A Midsummer Night’s Dream (1993); Macbeth (1995); The Turn of the Screw (1997); Don Giovanni (1999); a rare revival of Vittorio Giannini’s The Taming of the Shrew (2001); and Eugene Onegin (2005).
 In 2007 she directed for the second time a company production of Don Giovanni.
 In 2008 she directed the Canadian première of Marc Blitzstein’s Regina, returning the following year for The Magic Flute and The Rake’s Progress.
 In 2011 she directed the company première of Samuel Barber’s Vanessa, followed by The Flying Dutchman.
 She also directed Pacific Opera’s co-production with Vancouver Opera of Albert Herring, staged in Victoria in February 2013 and in Vancouver in November 2013.
 In the 2014/15 season Glynis directed Pacific Opera’s 100th production, Verdi’s Falstaff followed by Lucia di Lammermoor, her 25th production for the company.